List of countries by total private wealth: Countries ranking through time

-In the following table are ranked the 30 countries by the largest national net wealth from 2000 to 2021 according to Credit Suisse S.A.
-(September 2022).
+In the following table are ranked the 30 countries by the largest national net wealth from 2000 to 2020 according to UBS and Credit Suisse S.A.
+(August 2023).

 Shares of global wealth

 The following table indicates the share of global wealth of the ten wealthiest countries by net national wealth at given years.
 The share of global wealth of a country that is 5% or greater at a given year is in bold.